tscholze/swift-multiplatform-fardal/README.md

 ## Blockers fixed
+### Vesion 0.0.2
+Getting `MLKit` to be helpful at image detection / recognition.
+I use Apple's `MobileNetV2` model but it fails to recognize for example an USB-cabel.
+In this case it means that it is a doctor's stetoscope.

 ### Version 0.0.1
 I'm struggeling hard to get the `SwiftData` with inter-model relationships working.
 The unnamed Xcode crashes with no helpful stack-trace are a real bummer to continue with this app.